NikithaMogaveer/Blinkit_PowerBI_Dashboard/README.md

 # The analysis focuses on the following KPIs and visualizations:

 # KPI Requirements
-Total Sales: $1.20M
-Average Sales: $141
-Number of Items: 8,523
-Average Rating: 3.9
+-Total Sales
+-Average Sales
+-Number of Items
+-Average Rating

 # Chart Requirements
-Total Sales by Fat Content
+-Total Sales by Fat Content
-Total Sales by Item Type
+-Total Sales by Item Type
-Fat Content by Outlet for Total Sales
+-Fat Content by Outlet for Total Sales
-Total Sales by Outlet Establishment
+-Total Sales by Outlet Establishment
-Sales by Outlet Size
+-Sales by Outlet Size
-Sales by Outlet Location
+-Sales by Outlet Location
-All Metrics by Outlet Type
+-All Metrics by Outlet Type

 # Key Insights
+-Total Sales: $1.20M
+-Average Sales: $141
+-Number of Items: 8,523
+-Average Rating: 3.9

-1. Sales Performance Trends
+##1.
+Sales Performance Trends
-Peak Sales: Highest total sales of $205k occurred in 2018, indicating a strong performance year.
+-Peak Sales: Highest total sales of $205k occurred in 2018, indicating a strong performance year.
-Lowest Sales: The lowest sales of $78k were observed in 2011, suggesting potential market challenges during that period.
+-Lowest Sales: The lowest sales of $78k were observed in 2011, suggesting potential market challenges during that period.
 2. Outlet Size Impact
-Medium-Sized Outlets: Achieved the highest total sales of $507.90k, indicating they are optimal for revenue generation.
+-Medium-Sized Outlets: Achieved the highest total sales of $507.90k, indicating they are optimal for revenue generation.
-Large Outlets: Reported the lowest total sales of $248.99k, suggesting potential inefficiencies or underperformance.
+-Large Outlets: Reported the lowest total sales of $248.99k, suggesting potential inefficiencies or underperformance.
 3. Outlet Location Analysis
-Tier 3 Locations: Generated the highest total sales of $472.13k, reflecting a strong market presence and potentially favorable conditions.
+-Tier 3 Locations: Generated the highest total sales of $472.13k, reflecting a strong market presence and potentially favorable conditions.
-Tier 1 Locations: Had the lowest total sales of $336.40k, indicating possible market challenges or less effective strategies.
+-Tier 1 Locations: Had the lowest total sales of $336.40k, indicating possible market challenges or less effective strategies.
 4. Outlet Type Performance
 Supermarket Type 1: Recorded the highest total sales of $787.55k, indicating strong performance and high item visibility.
 Supermarket Type 3: Achieved the lowest total sales of $130.71k, which might reflect issues with visibility or market positioning.